f5devcentral/f5-agility-labs-cert/docs/class2/modules/module06.rst

       :width: 4.51948in
       :height: 0.50506in

-vi.
-What are the statuses of your BIG-IPs now?
+4. What are the statuses of your BIG-IPs now?

-    1. They should be **In Sync**.
+    a.
+They should be **In Sync**.
 But wait!
 We haven’t even created a device group!
 But remember the **Device Trust** creates a **Sync-Only** group for the certificates under the covers (*device-trust-group*) and that should be in sync.

-    2. Click on **In Sync** in the upper right corner or **Device Management>Overview** to see the **device_trust_group**.
+    b.
+Click on **In Sync** in the upper right corner or **Device Management>Overview** to see the **device_trust_group**.

-8. On bigip01.f5demo.com create a new **Sync-Failover** device group
+5. On bigip01.f5demo.com create a new **Sync-Failover** device group

    a. **Under Device Management>Device Groups** create a new device
       group.